ntuhep/bprimeKit/interface/README.md

 For an example of using the branches, see that file: [`proj.cc`](../test/proj.cc)

 For a utility to maintain the format.h see the [BprimeKit-Format-Generator](https://github.com/enochnotsocool/BprimeKit-Format-Generator) package.

+### `TriggerBooking.h`
+The [`TriggerBooking.h`](./TriggerBooking.h) defines the high level triggers used in the events of interest.
+They are store as string list and `enum` pairs for simple coding interface in the plugins files.
+Maintenance of this file is also done by the [bprime Kit format generator](https://github.com/enochnotsocool/BprimeKit-Format-Generator) package.

 ### `bprimeKit.h`
 The file [`bprimeKit`](bprimeKit) defines the custom `EDAnalyzer` class that performs the bprimeKit ntuplizing process.